Safe Handling of Cosmetic Ingredients

 However, while the will to make cosmetics has increased significantly, the same cannot be said about the will to understand and study exactly what we are dealing with.

 Many suppliers of cosmetic ingredients don’t send the ingredients in safe containers.
 Sometimes I have received powder ingredients in thin plastic bags, tied with a knot.
-Needless to say, I have ever since avoided these suppliers, but if this has happened to you too, do not keep the ingredients in those bags: put them in a proper container, possibly with a good lid.
-The best option is usually glass but most of the time plastic jars are fine as well.
+Needless to say, I have ever since avoided these suppliers, but the first thing I did upon receiving such badly packaged ingredients, I put them in a proper container, with a tight and good lid.
+If I had a glass container, that would be my first choice, but sometimes I had to use plastic as well.
+I then labeled the container with the INCI name of the item, the supplier name, and the date of expiry.

-You should store all your ingredients in a dedicated space, well separated from food items.
+Ingredients should be stored in a dedicated space, absolutely well separated from food items.

-I will never stress this enough: yes, preservatives are not fresh water and therefore they need to be handled carefully, but they are essential if you are adding water to any of your cosmetics (and sometimes they should be added even in anhydrous formulas).
+I keep seeing posts written by people who dislike preservatives simply because they are “poison” (their words) and this actually gets me because: yes, preservatives are not fresh water and therefore they need to be handled carefully, but they are essential if you are adding water to any of your cosmetics (and sometimes they should be added even in anhydrous formulas).

-Yet, the most common reply I receive when I tell people that they should have added a preserving system in their formula is that “My cosmetic is just fine: there are no visible signs of mold or bacteria, no change in smell nor color…”.
-Well, trust me, there is no way you can tell by simply staring at your cosmetics if they are full of bacteria or not.
+I have had multiple people write to me that they chose to not add a preserving system to their formulas and they were perfectly fine.
+They usually write something similar to this: “My cosmetic is just fine: there are no visible signs of mold or bacteria, no change in smell nor color…”.
+Well, trust me, there is no way you can tell by simply staring at your cosmetics if they are full of bacteria/mold or not.

 Let’s make some healthy scaremongering: badly preserved cosmetics can lead to blindness and even death (no joking here – check online news).

-If you don’t know what the pH is, don’t care to learn about it, don’t have a way to measure it… forget using these ingredients in your formulas (or forget making cosmetics at home all together).
+If you don’t know what the pH is, don’t care to learn about it, don’t have a way to measure it… I would highly suggest you not to start formulating your own cosmetics.

-These are dangerous ingredients, when added to a cosmetic they should always be buffered and they need to be handled with special care: wear goggles, wear gloves, wear long sleeves, don’t allow any distraction when using them (no kids, pets, whatever might come in the way).
+These are dangerous ingredients, when added to a cosmetic they should always be buffered and they need to be handled with special care (as always, following GMPs, wear goggles, wear gloves, wear long sleeves, don’t allow any distraction when using them (no kids, pets, whatever might come in the way)).

-When you deal with ingredients that have pH<2 or pH>12, you are dealing with ingredients that are so willing to react with water that if they touch your skin they are going to use whatever water you have in it: this is how they “burn” the skin.
+When dealing with ingredients that have pH<2 or pH>12, you are dealing with ingredients that are so willing to react with water that if they touch the skin they are going to use whatever water they find in it: this is how they “burn” the skin.

-But while Acids hydrolize proteins and create a hard necrotic barrier that stops themselves from entering your skin any further, alkaline ingredients instead saponify the fats in your skin (those of you who make soaps should already be acquainted with this), creating a soft necrotic tissue that lets hydrogen ions penetrate further and create more damage.
-You can assess the severity of the contact with an acid after few hours, but with an alkaline substance it can take even 2 to 3 days.
+But while Acids hydrolize proteins and create a hard necrotic barrier that stops themselves from entering the skin any further, alkaline ingredients instead saponify the fats in the skin (those of you who make soaps should already be acquainted with this), creating a soft necrotic tissue that lets hydrogen ions penetrate further and create more damage.
+It is possible to assess the severity of the contact with an acid after few hours, but with an alkaline substance it can take even 2 to 3 days.

-– immediately wash under running water (for a long time – consider 15 minutes)
+– immediately wash under running water (for a long time – at least 15 minutes)

-– call the doctor (specially if the drop hit the eyes)
+– I would call the doctor (specially if the drop hit the eyes) – this hasn’t happened to me thus far

 – do not rub the eyes: the damage will be greater